Too Much of a Good Thing?

 1. Have tunnel vision.
 Zero in on what matters most.
 Focus on the work that energizes you when you are exhausted; that you would do for free.
 That kind of passion isn’t balanced, but it is the heartbeat of success.

 2. Know your s**t.
 No amount of planning can replace experience.
 Know that until you have done this for years, the right mix won’t come easy.
 But if you stick with it, you will start doing it right from your bones out.
-Your actions will be driven by what works rather than abstract notions of logic or balance.
+Your actions will be driven by what works, rather than by abstract notions of logic or balance.

 3. Improvise!
 In the framework of your experience & skill, improvise to learn what kinds of decisions and actions best feed the beautiful monster.
 Improvisation drives real change and growth.